Open House Festival

 10-11 Carlton House Terrace is now home to the British Academy, the UK's national academy for the humanities and social sciences.
 The Academy is a Fellowship, a funder of research and a voice for its subjects, engaging the public and policymakers with the best thinking and debates on a range of pressing issues.
 Read more at www.thebritishacademy.ac.uk.

 Although many of the building’s original architectural features remain, visitors to the Academy are often surprised by the rich and varied collection of contemporary British art (over 100 works) which adorn its walls.
 Upon taking occupancy of the building in 1998, the Academy established what was then called a “Pictures Committee” to acquire works to adorn the space.
-With a focus on contemporary British art, or art produced by artists residing or staying in Britain, the collection boasts artists such as Terry Frost, Paula Rego, Yinka Shonibare and Patrick Hughes. and spans paintings, ceramics, photographs, textiles and prints.
+With a focus on contemporary British art, or art produced by artists residing or staying in Britain, the collection boasts artists such as Terry Frost, Paula Rego, Yinka Shonibare and Patrick Hughes, and spans paintings, ceramics, photographs, textiles and prints.
 Its portraiture consists of specially acquired works, non traditional portraiture and loans from the nearby National Portrait Gallery.
+In the lower ground floor spaces you can explore artworks by artists such as David Hockney, Michael Craig-Martin, Joe Tilson, Paula Rego and Emma Stibbon, and newly purchased works by Rana Begum will be on display to the public for the first time since the Academy's Summer Showcase.
+We are also excited to showcase new loans from the Wilhelmina Barns-Graham Trust.

 The Academy also has a library with a collection of 13,000 books written by Fellows of the British Academy and funded researchers, and an archive dating from its foundation in 1902 to the present.